 (c) subject to subregulation (2) has the appropriate Certificate issued under the Tradesmen’s Rights Regulations Act 1946 of the Parliament of the Commonwealth.

-(2) The Board shall not issue a licence to a person unless that person has passed such examinations or other kinds of assessment as are required or recognized by the Board in the kind of electrical work authorised by the licence to be carried out or has been exempted by the Board from the requirement to pass such examination or assessment.
+(2) The Board shall not issue a licence to a person unless that person has passed such examinations or other kinds of assessment as are required or recognised by the Board in the kind of electrical work authorised by the licence to be carried out or has been exempted by the Board from the requirement to pass such examination or assessment.

 (3) A licence endorsed as an electrician’s training licence shall not be issued to a person unless the Board is satisfied that that person has been assessed as satisfactory in relation to safety in the manner approved by the Board and —